pumpncode/Kino/README.md

 Balatro Goes Kino is a mod made to turn a game for poker nerds into a game for poker and movie nerds.
 It's main content is a large set of jokers inspired by movies, as well as new Enhancements and Tarot cards, with plans for boss blinds, challenges and decks.

 ### Current Content
-- **50+ New Jokers**:  From hits like Titanic, E.T. and Iron Man to unnotable and unremarkable flops like The Three Musketeers (2011) and Krazy House.
+- **60+ New Jokers**:  From hits like Titanic, E.T. and Iron Man to unnotable and unremarkable flops like The Three Musketeers (2011) and Krazy House.
 With many more jokers planned.
-- **1 Enhancement:** Introducing Sci-fi cards!
-These cards grow stronger the more they're used.
+- **2 Enhancement:** Introducing Sci-fi and Demonic Cards!
 - **3 Genre boosters:** New joker boosters, containing only jokers of the given genre.

 ### Planned Content